 February 7, 2019: The night before, my contract for my remote job had ended, immediately.
 The client no longer needed any further data and my services were put on hold indefinitely.
 I closed my email and felt uncertainty and elation since I had put my blog on the back burner since last April and a little part of me was nervous.
 Tomorrow, I would be devoting all my work time directly to my new blog, Not Suzy…Just Laura.

-I slept in until 6am.
+I slept in until 6 am.
 I woke up feeling FREE.
-I took out my dog, showered and sat down at my desk.
+I took my dog outside, showered and sat down at my desk.
 I had a list of things to accomplish with my blog but then I glanced over at the kitchen and saw the piles of dishes in the sink.
 After cleaning the kitchen and reloading the dishwasher, cooking some breakfast and feeding my dog, I sat down again at my desk, this time feeling ready to blog.

 7 Things- I Learned My First Day Blogging

 - Keep track of hours worked: My blog is a business and I need to be accountable for my time.
 I decided to use the same notebook that I kept track of my time for my remote computer job and made a new date, time, hours worked and description of what I was accomplishing during that time period.